 Mechanical energy is the energy in moving parts, hydraulic energy is the energy in moving fluids, and kinetic energy is the energy in moving objects.

 Heat energy is derived from the vibration of atoms.
 Generally the more they vibrate the higher the temperature and the less stable the chemical they are a part of becomes.
 Heat energy can travel, even through the vacuum of space, via infrared radiation.
 Heat energy can also be transferred via conduction and convection.

-Electro-magnetic radiation refers to the full spectrum of radiation from radio-waves, infrared, visible light, ultraviolet, microwave, x ray, et al.
+Electromagnetic radiation refers to the full spectrum of radiation from radio waves, infrared, visible light, ultraviolet, microwave, x ray, etc.

 Energy can be stored in chemical bonds between atoms.
 These bonds can absorb, and release energy as they change.
 Some examples of chemical energy are gasoline, TNT, plastic explosives, wood, and sugar.

 Nuclear energy results from the conversion of matter to energy.
 The energy that results is in the form of heat, and electromagnetic radiation.